Forecast Evaluation

 • Determines the RPSS with respect to climatology.

-• Applies a land-sea mask when the examined variable is either temperature or precipitation.
-Values are set to NaN at grid points with land fraction values less than 80%.
+• Applies a land-sea mask when the variable is either temperature or precipitation.
+Values are set to NaN at grid points with land fraction values less than 50%.

 • Computes the area-weighted RPSS.